Vermont's newest school district now ready to launch

-BARRE — It’s a tongue-twisting mouthful, but the Central Vermont Career Center School District is officially ready for its July 1 launch after Monday night’s organizational meeting in the auditorium at Spaulding High School.
+BARRE — The Central Vermont Career Center School District is officially ready for its July 1 launch after its May 9 organizational meeting at Spaulding High School.

-Though there were a lot of empty seats and “a lot” means almost all of them, there were enough people in the near-empty auditorium to take care of the scripted list of procedural business that accompanies the creation of a new school district.

-Most of those in attendance were either clerks from area school districts whose member-towns — 18 in all — collectively voted to create an autonomous school district to run the Barre-based career center, or members of the new district’s new board.
+Attendance was sparse.
+Most attendees were either members of the new district’s board, or clerks from the school districts whose 18 member towns collectively voted on Town Meeting Day to create an autonomous school district to run the Barre-based career center.

 Neither group was fully represented.

-Clerks from the Barre Unified Union School District, the Harwood Unified Union School District, the Washington Central Unified Union School District were all on hand, but the clerk of the Montpelier-Roxbury Public School District wasn’t and neither was the clerk of the Cabot School District.
+Clerks attended from the Barre Unified Union School District, the Harwood Unified Union School District, and Washington Central Unified Union School District; those from Montpelier-Roxbury Public School District and the Cabot School District did not.

-The board will eventually have 10 members and while nine of those seats have been filled through appointment or election only seven were on hand to be sworn in.
-Two — Jonathan Young and Jason Monaco — were unable to make the organizational meeting, but are expected to attend next Monday’s first official meeting of the career center board.

-Young also serves on the Harwood Union School Board, and Monaco is a school director from Cabot.
-Both are among the new board’s six appointed members — one from each of the participating districts.
-Three of the other four seats were filled in at-large elections on Town Meeting Day — one representing the Barre district, another Harwood, and a third the Montpelier-Roxbury district.
-The board’s fourth at-large seat — representing Washington Central — will have to be filled by appointment, but that hasn’t happened yet.
+The board has 10 seats but only nine have been filled through appointment or election.
+Just seven members attended the meeting to be sworn in.
+Jonathan Young from the Harwood district and Jason Monaco from Cabot were expected to attend this week’s first official board meeting.
+The two are among the board’s six members who are appointed by the school districts whose students attend the career center.
+The board’s other four members are elected at-large, three of whom were chosen in the March 1 election.
+The board eventually will fill the fourth at-large seat — representing Washington Central — by appointment.

+Worcester Town Moderator Paul Hanlon was elected moderator and handled swearing-in duties.
+Tina Lunt, town clerk in Barre Town, was chosen to serve as the new district’s clerk; Barre City Clerk Carol Dawes was elected treasurer.
-The organizational meeting featured a brief presentation of the budget, which for the last time, was approved by voters in Barre and Barre Town in March.

-Next year’s spending plan for the career center will be collectively considered by voters in all of the new district’s 18 towns.
+The organizational meeting featured a brief presentation of this year’s $3.5 million budget, which for the last time was approved by voters just in Barre and Barre Town in March.
+Voters in all of the new district’s 18 towns will decide budgets starting next Town Meeting Day for the fiscal year that begins July 1, 2023.

-Those voters approved the creation of the new district, 7,493-1,688, in March and will be asked to weigh in on the budget for the fiscal year that starts July 1, 2023, next Town Meeting Day.

-This year’s budget — $3.5 million — is fixed and will finance operation of the career center when its governance shifts from the Barre Unified School Board to the one that will meet next Monday.

-As promised, Dawes renewed her suggestion that the district amend its articles of agreement to eliminate a requirement that ballots from all 18 towns be commingled before being counted.
+As promised, Dawes suggested that the district amend its articles of agreement to eliminate a requirement that ballots from all 18 towns be commingled before being counted after elections.
+The exercise took several days this March.
+Making that change would require the support of two-thirds of the new board.

-That was literally a days-long endeavor in March, when weather wasn’t a factor.

-Dawes said that isn’t always the case.
-And with town clerks busy handling their own local elections, transporting ballots to a central location for counting isn’t realistic absent a change.

 (0) comments